-More than 35 million euros will be made available for the implementation of the in the Caribbean Netherlands.
+More than 35 million euros will be made available for the implementation of the Nature and Environmental Policy Plan (NEPP) in the Caribbean Netherlands.
 This NEPP is an ambitious program for nature and the environment that runs through 2030.
 In addition to the contribution for nature, the coalition agreement also includes a structural budget of 30 million euros per year to protect culture and nature in the Caribbean Netherlands.
 This can be used to tackle long-term issues such as wastewater treatment and waste disposal.

 “We are extremely grateful that ten million has been reserved in the budget for strengthening the management of nature parks on Bonaire, Saba and St. Eustatius,” said Tadzio Bervoets, director of DCNA, the umbrella organization for all national parks on the six Dutch Caribbean islands.
 “This shows once again the importance that parks have in preserving nature on and around our islands.
 Hopefully, this will lead to a long-term and structural reinforcement of the nature parks, not only in the Caribbean Netherlands but also in the future for Aruba, Curaçao and Sint Maarten.”